xen-troops/meta-xt-prod-devel-rpi5/README.md

 The following section lists features that have already been implemented and plans for the future releases:

-### Features implemented in Release v0.3
+### Features implemented in Release v0.4

- * Add CAN support to DomD
+ * Add CAN support for both HATs
- * Fix console for Raspberry PI 5 1.1 revision boards
- * Reorganize the build
+ * Add support for Docker image
+ * Upgrade the DomD RPi Linux to the 6.12 version
+ * Add HDMI support
+ * Add the parameter to enable early printk in Xen
+ * Add missed target/rules in yaml
+ * Improve and update README.md

 ### TODO